googlefonts/how-to-hint-variable-fonts/README.md

 Accented glyphs are hinted once to be a minimum of two pixels in height, if needed, and to be at least one pixel clear of the base glyph, for all variations.
 This ensures readable text across all variations, allowing for open and clear rendering on-screen, and for the detail of the font design to be maintained down to the smallest text sizes.

-Glyphs with a complex outline structure can be made to render clearly on screen.
+Glyphs with a complex outline structure can be made to render clearly on-screen.

 **Examples: Benifits of Hinting / Open Sans Variable / DirectWrite rendering**